-17 What are the organisational formalities for creating and maintaining the above entities?
+What are the organisational formalities for creating and maintaining the above entities?
 What requirements does your jurisdiction impose on a foreign entity?
 Does failure to comply incur monetary or other penalties?
 What are the tax consequences for a foreign investor in the use of any particular type of entity, and which type is most advantageous?

 A private limited company can be established by way of registration at the Department of Business Development.
-Formal requirements of incorporated entities include having at least three individual promoters, remittance of registered capital (with at least 25 per cent paid-up) and preparation of constitutional documents (eg, Memorandum of Association, Articles of Association and list of objectives).
+Formal requirements for incorporated entities include having at least three individual promoters, remittance of registered capital (with at least 25 per cent paid-up) and preparation of constitutional documents (eg, memorandum of association, articles of association and list of objectives).

-After the establishment, a private limited company must maintain at least three shareholders at all times.
+After its establishment, a private limited company must maintain at least three shareholders at all times.
 Any changes of matters of the company shall be subject to registration; otherwise, monetary penalties may be imposed against both the company and its authorised directors.